redwoodjs/create-rwsdk/README.md

 # create-rwsdk

-A simple CLI wrapper for creating RedwoodSDK starter projects.
+A simple CLI wrapper for creating RedwoodSDK starter projects, using the standard template.

 ## Installation